 This exhibition encompasses objects ranging from 1st century Roman glass through 20th century sculpture, including a 17th century Dutch portrait painting on panel with a hidden image.
 The majority of the selected objects have never been publicly on view, and present a rare opportunity for visitors to The Fralin.
 This multi-cultural exhibition is... more

-Experience the restorative power of art—join docent June Heintz for a 45-minute exploration of art through a variety of meditative practices.
-Reservations are required.
-Please call 434.243.2050. more
+Experience the restorative power of art—join docent June Heintz for an hour exploration of art through a variety of meditative practices.
+Registration required.
+Please email or call 434.243.2050. more

 Join us for a new program specifically designed for adult caregivers and their infant companions (18-months and younger).
 Join an educator and fellow parents for lively conversation about works of art on view, with baby coos and cries encouraged.
 We will spend time looking and discussing in a supportive environment.
 There will be time to share and... more